-This report summarizes the projected environmental and economic effects of New Jersey adopting ACC II.
+This report summarizes the projected environmental and economic effects of Colorado adopting ACC II.
 To better understand the range of possible outcomes from adopting such a policy, three scenarios were modeled which varied the manufacturer compliance mechanisms as well as the electric grid.
 Three specific ACC II scenarios were evaluated:

-- ACC II Flex: New Jersey adopts California's ACC II regulation and manufacturers use many of the compliance flexibilities discussed above.
-Due to these flexibilities, manufacturers would be able to sell fewer ZEVs needed for compliance in New Jersey by about 11 percent of total sales in MY 2027 (i.e., about 24 percent of sales as opposed to the 35 percent of sales nominally required in that model year).
-A similar reduction of about 10 to 12 percent from the nominal requirement is assumed in each year for MYs 2028 through 2030, with full compliance needed in MY 2031 and beyond.
-Under this scenario, new ICE vehicles that are purchased between MY 2027 and MY 2034 are certified to CARB's LEV standards. - ACC II Flex + Clean Grid: Manufacturers follow the sales trajectories in the ACC II Flex scenario, and additionally New Jersey decarbonizes their electric grid faster than currently required and New Jersey reaches 100 percent clean generation by 2035. - ACC II Full + Clean Grid: New Jersey adopts California's ACC II regulation and manufacturers do not use any of the compliance flexibilities discussed above.
+- ACC II Flex: Colorado adopts the ACC II regulation and manufacturers use many of the compliance flexibilities discussed above.9 Due to these flexibilities, manufacturers would be able to sell fewer ZEVs needed for compliance in Colorado by about 13 percent of total sales in MY 2027 (i.e., about 30 percent of sales as opposed to the 43 percent of sales nominally required in that model year).
+A similar reduction of about 10 to 12 percent from the nominal requirement is assumed in each year for MYs 2028 through 2030, with full compliance needed in MY 2031 and through the program's end in MY 2035.
+Under this scenario, new ICE vehicles that are purchased between MY 2027 and MY 2034 are certified to CARB's LEV standards. - ACC II Flex + Clean Grid: Manufacturers follow the sales trajectories in the ACC II Flex scenario, and additionally Colorado decarbonizes their electric grid faster than currently required and Colorado reaches 100 percent clean generation by 2040. - ACC II Full + Clean Grid: Colorado adopts the ACC II regulation and manufacturers do not use any of the compliance flexibilities discussed above.
 Under this scenario, manufacturers follow the "ACC II Full" compliance schedule shown on Figure 1.
-Like the ACC II Flex + Clean Grid scenario, this scenario assumes that New Jersey decarbonizes their electric grid faster than currently required and reaches 100 percent clean generation by 2035.
+Like the ACC II Flex + Clean Grid scenario, this scenario assumes that Colorado decarbonizes their electric grid faster than currently required and reaches 100 percent clean generation by 2040.

-Additional details of the assumptions are provided in the corresponding technical document.
-Figure 2 represents the resulting LDV in-use ZEV population starting in 2027 through 2050.
+Additional details of the assumptions are provided in the corresponding technical document.10 Figure 2 represents the resulting LDV in-use ZEV population starting in 2027 through 2050.

-The New Jersey ACC II policy scenarios are compared with a baseline "business-as-usual" (BAU) scenario in which all new LDVs sold in the state continue to meet existing United States Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration vehicle standards, and ZEV sales increase but never reach more than a third of new vehicle sales each year.
+The Colorado ACC II policy scenarios are compared with a baseline "business-as-usual" (BAU) scenario in which all new LDVs sold in the state continue to meet existing United States Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration vehicle standards,11 and ZEV sales increase but never reach more than a third of new vehicle sales each year.12

-&lt;sup>9 The ACC II regulation is structured such that manufacturers cannot simultaneously use the maximum amount of all available compliance flexibilities in all states.
+9 The ACC II regulation is structured such that manufacturers cannot simultaneously use the maximum amount of all available compliance flexibilities in all states.
 This scenario, based on projections provided by Shulock Consulting, provides a reasonable midpoint estimate of ZEV placements.

-&lt;sup>10 Advanced Clean Cars II Program: An Analysis of the Impacts of Zero-Emission Light-Duty Vehicles on the Environment, Public Health, Industry, and the Economy - Methodologies and Assumptions, February 2023.
+10 Advanced Clean Cars II Program: An Analysis of the Impacts of Zero-Emission Light-Duty Vehicles on the Environment, Public Health, Industry, and the Economy -Methodologies and Assumptions, February 2023.

-&lt;sup>11 For the BAU scenario, emission and vehicle standards are assumed to remain constant after 2025 and assume no introduction of more stringent emission regulations.
+11 For the BAU scenario, emission and vehicle standards are assumed to remain constant after 2025 and assume no introduction of more stringent emission regulations.

-&lt;sup>12 The baseline ZEV sales assumptions used in this analysis were provided by Shulock Consulting based on estimates provided by NRDC.
+12 The baseline ZEV sales assumptions used in this analysis were provided by Shulock Consulting based on estimates provided by NRDC.